The Trusted Coach

 The title of Marshall Goldsmith’s book and his work encapsulates what is critical to have sustained success in your career.
 The people who never stop learning, understand blind spots and are eager to address them, and have a growth mindset, Thrive!

-I have been a coach for the last 15 years, first at the Seattle University School of Law and the last seven running my own coaching practice.
+I have been a coach for the last 17 years, first at the Seattle University School of Law and the last nine running my own coaching practice.

 I’ve trained as a coach through the Behavioral Coaching Institute and have never stopped learning through certifications, additional training, and non-stop reading.